meelivyas11/AdvanceJavaFlavors/README.md

 - Import 'AngularJS-Maven' Project (`File->Import->General->Existing Project into Workspace`) from eclipse IDE
 - Creating a new Apache Tomcat v8.0 server
 - Clean, build and the maven project by following the steps below (Do not Run it)
-- Start the Tomcat Server and navigate to <http://localhost:8080/AngularJS-Maven/>
+- Start the Tomcat Server

 ### JUnit